 Phthalates are found in many skincare products, but they can also disrupt your endocrine sensitive which is crucial to a successful pregnancy.
 Make sure to check your makeup products and other self-care items too, as phthalates aren’t exclusively linked to skin products.

 Note that this isn’t a comprehensive list of every single ingredient you should avoid—just the most common ones that you may find in your current product lineup.
 It’s always a good idea to ask your dermatologist about each product you’re using just to make sure it’s safe.

 BEST PREGNANCY PRODUCTS

 Now that we’ve covered the products you should avoid, you may be wondering what to replace them with.
 Many women like to give their skin—face and body—a little extra hydration throughout pregnancy using oils and moisturizers.
 This belly oil works especially well for the skin on your belly as it stretches to accommodate your growing little one.
-For an all-in-one solution, check out our pregnancy gift set.
-It has a combination of hydrating products that make a great gift for a loved one who’s pregnant, or a self-care gift to yourself.

 If you have any other questions or need product recommendations, don’t hesitate to reach out!
 We’d love to help however we can.